Glosperx/Optimal_Path/README.md

 This project demonstrates how a Q-Learning agent can learn to navigate a graph efficiently and compares it with traditional algorithms like BFS.
 The focus is on evaluating:Time and Memory usage

-All the algorithms were tested on the same input graph
+All algorithms were tested on the same input graph

 BFS and DFS performance
 ![BFS and DFS performance](images/image.png)